Brian Lopez

 Conference Loyalty Program

 Don't forget that if you attended our 2022 International Conference on Shaken Baby Syndrome / Abusive Head Trauma (SBS/AHT) in Philadelphia and/or the 2024 conference in Salt Lake City you save up to 15% on your individual registration price.
+This discount cannot be combined with anyone receiving the group discount.
 Our Conference Attendee Loyalty Program introduced at the Philadelphia conference rewards our frequent attendees and places attendees in three tiers*:

 - Ally: Earn 10% off registration fees after attending one conference